 The minor is composed of 6 courses:

-In the second quarter, you will focus around data science topics.
-More specifically, you will dive on automated ways to do data analysis and visualization.
+- In the second quarter, you will focus around data science topics.
+More specifically, you will dive on automated ways to do data analysis and visualisation.
 In addition, you will finish the minor with a final project.

 - Develop sufficiently complex software programs, using Python.